-sunny morning – my hands feel the warmth in a new bag of compost ©2018 Marina Bellini I discovered late in life the joy of writing haiku.
-Now I just keep going.
-Advertisements
+sunny morning — my hands feel the warmth in a new bag of compost ©2018 Marina Bellini Maria Bellini discovered late in life the joy of writing haiku.
+Now she just keeps going.

 by Brenda Anderson Every year I wait for spring, when the sun’s overhead, the flowers are waist-high and the wind tickles the grass.
 I don’t know the names of the flowers: they’re like overgrown weeds, tall, spindly, with small nubby yellow heads.
 There’s a clean, fresh perfume in the air, too, like a door leading…

 Our winner this month is “Growth” written by Debbie Feller!
 Thank you to all who participated and please remember to keep submitting because you never know if you wil be our next Wonderfold Winner!